 \section{Discussion}

-We investigated the holographic two-point functions of non-conformal field theories and their RG flow.
+We investigated the holographic two-point functions of nonconformal field theories and their RG flow.
 In the holography study, some physical quantities of QFTs can be represented as geometrical objects in the dual gravity.
 They are useful to understand nonperturbative features of strongly interacting QFTs.
-One of them is a geodesic length connecting two boundary operators, which corresponds to a two-point function on the dual QFT side.
-Although there is no proof of this connection, it is manifest for CFTs because of the large symmetry and trivial RG flow.
-In this work, we showed that the geodesic length of a non-AdS geometry can also describe two-point functions of nonconformal field theories.
-To do so, we took into account an LFT which may appear at a critical or IR fixed points.
-After explicitly calculating a geodesic length of the Lifshitz geometry, we showed that the holographic calculation reproduces the two-point functions of the LFT vacuum.
+One of them is a geodesic length connecting two boundary operators, which corresponds to a two-point function of a dual QFT.
+Although there is no rigorous proof for this connection, it is manifest for CFTs because of the large symmetry.
+We showed that this is also true for nonconformal field theories.
+To do so, we took into account a LFT which may appear at a critical or IR fixed point.
+After explicitly calculating a geodesic length in the Lifshitz geometry, we explicitly showed that this holographic calculation reproduces the known two-point functions of the LFT vacuum.
 Using the same holographic method, we further studied two-point functions of an operator interacting with the LFT excitation.
 In the UV region, the screening effect of the background LFT excitation slightly modifies the two-point function by reducing the strength of correlation.
 In this case, the first correction is proportional to the energy of the LFT excitation.
 This feature becomes more manifest in the IR regime.
 We showed that two-point functions involving the interaction with the LFT excitation suppresses exponentially in the IR limit.
 For the temporal two-point function, in particular, such suppression determines a half-life time, which is inversely proportional to temperature.